botbreeder/what-the-matrix-is/README.md

 Careful, you can't have a simple `div` selector, you have to put it inside a `type()` filter.

-Then we can have user-defined functions, written in the host language and registered properly.
+Then you can have user-defined functions, written in the host language and registered properly.
 This is where you'd make complex tests on complex values (i.e. tensors?), and so on.

 Like, `ref{ $Ferrari %model where(%year < 1990) }`